This Instant Pot Creamy Chicken and Pancetta Rigatoni Pasta

 - Press the Manual / Pressure Cook button and programme 5 minutes with the - and + buttons.
 When the pressure cooking cycle finishes and your Instant Pot beeps, let it do 5 minutes NPR* (Natural Pressure Release) followed by a QPR (Quick Pressure Release).

-- Once all pressure has been released and the float valve has popped down, open the lid and stir in 1.5 tbsp grain mustard and double cream (about 2 tbsp worth, just do it to taste).
+- Once all pressure has been released and the float valve has popped down, open the lid and stir in 1.5 tablespoon grain mustard and double cream (about 2 tablespoon worth, just do it to taste).
 We all have different tastes in pasta.
 If it's not cooked enough for you, just put the lid back on and let it be, pasta and rice both keep cooking in the residual heat.

 - Sprinkle with freshly chopped parsley